List of Marvel Comics characters: M: Artie Maddicks

-Arthur "Artie" Maddicks is a fictional character appearing in American comic books published by Marvel Comics.
-He first appeared in X-Factor #2 (March 1986) and was created by Bob Layton and Jackson Guice.
-The mutant son of Dr Carl Maddicks, Artie's characterization was as a mute mutant.
-A version of him appears in the film, X2: X-Men United, portrayed by Bryce Hodgson as a student at Xavier's school.
+Arthur "Artie" Maddicks is a character appearing in American comic books published by Marvel Comics.
+He first appeared in X-Factor #2 (March 1986), and was created by Bob Layton and Jackson Guice.

+The mutant son of Carl Maddicks, Artie's mutation gives him a lumpy pink form with no nose and renders him mute.
+As a ward of X-Factor, Artie is a member of the "X-Terminators".